Multi-Factor Authentication (MFA), Troubleshooting

 Requesting a Temporary Passcode

-Should you lose, misplace, or forget your MFA device and cannot authenticate, you can request a temporary passcode.
+If you lose, misplace, or forget your MFA device and cannot authenticate, you can request a temporary passcode.
 These can also be requested if you are going to a testing center and will not have access to your device.

 • Passcodes are good for 3 days or 100 uses, whichever comes first.
 You can request 24 passcodes per year, so these should not be relied upon as a primary authentication method.

 The instructions below assume that you know your password.
-If you do not know your password, please contact your Help Desk.
+If you do not know your password, please contact your help desk.

-You need to request a passcode in advance (i.e. you currently have your device)
+You need to request a Passcode in advance (i.e. you currently have your device)

 1. Visit the NetID Center.